dnstommy/Bonfire.JavascriptLoader/README.md

 import React from 'react';
 import ReactDOM from 'react-dom';

-import app from './app';
+import App from './App';

 // Register components
 const components = {
-  ...app
+  App
 };

 // Use the exposed initilization method to